-On February 10, 2012, the Company's BOD approved the increase in the authorized capital sock subject to the approval of the shareholders and SEC from \$\mathbb{P}4.2\$ billion divided into 4.2 billion shares with par value of \$\mathbb{P}1\$ per share to \$\mathbb{P}8.4\$ billion divided into 8.4 billion shares with a par value of \$\mathbb{P}1\$ per share.
+On February 10, 2012, the Company's BOD approved the increase in the authorized capital sock subject to the approval of the shareholders and SEC from P4.2 billion divided into 4.2 billion shares with par value of P1 per share to P8.4 billion divided into 8.4 billion shares with a par value of P1 per share.
 The said increase in authorized capital stock shall be funded by a stock rights offering, the terms and conditions of which, including the final issue size, rights entitlement, offer price and record date shall be determined by the board of directors.
-As of June 30, 2012, the Company is in the process of finalizing the terms and conditions of the SRO to be submitted to SEC.
+On October 2, 2012, the Company filed the application for the increase in authorized capital stock with the SEC.
+As of September 30, 2012, the Company received P262.50 million from its stockholders as a deposit for future subscriptions.

-The Company's retained earnings balance amounted to \$\mathbb{P}1.69\$ billion and \$\mathbb{P}1.59\$ billion as of June 30, 2012 and December 31, 2011, respectively, while paid-up capital is \$\mathbb{P}2.87\$ billion as of June 30, 2012 and December 31, 2011.
-Undistributed earnings of subsidiaries, associates and joint venture included in the Company's retained earnings amounting to \$\mathbb{P}128.46\$ million and \$\mathbb{P}151.9\$ million as of June 30, 2012 and December 31, 2011, respectively, are not currently available for dividend distribution.
+The Company's retained earnings balance amounted to \$\text{P1.82}\$ billion and \$\text{P1.59}\$ billion as of September 30, 2012 and December 31, 2011, respectively, while paid-up capital is \$\text{P2.87}\$ billion as of September 30, 2012 and December 31, 2011.
+Undistributed earnings of subsidiaries, associates and joint venture included in the Company's retained earnings amounting to \$\text{P108.25}\$ million and \$\text{P151.9}\$ million as of September 30, 2012 and December 31, 2011, respectively, are not currently available for dividend distribution.